 When it comes to insurance it is the policy holder's responsibility to see that all details regarding a safe, strong room or vault are correctly submitted.
 Please be aware that all national certification bodies in the E.U. are not necessarily accredited so make sure you check.

-With a vast experience in high security safes and bank vaults Cash Security Systems has gathered together a huge database of safe serial numbers, literature and images.
+With a vast experience in high security safes and bank vaults Safes Ireland™has gathered together a huge database of safe serial numbers, literature and images.
 We use this information and experience to provide a safe identification and assessment service.
-Cash Security Systems Ltd is Ireland's first member of E.S.S.A. and a licensed list holder for the Association Of Insurance Surveyors.

 We are Ireland's acknowledged experts in Safes and Vaults being called on advise the P.S.A. safe and vault working group, the insurance and banking industry on a regular basis.
 Insurance surveyors and risk managers wishing to identify safes and obtain an indication of their cash and jewellery rating regularly sendimages and safe details direct to us.

-No charge is made for this service but in the event that it is necessary to advise policy holders to obtain a new safe, we ask that Cash Security Systems are given an opportunity to quote for its supply.
+No charge is made for this service but in the event that it is necessary to advise policy holders to obtain a new safe, we ask that we are given an opportunity to quote for its supply.
 Please send us as complete information as possible if you wish to have us identify a mystery safe or vault.

 The most important method of establishing a safe identity is to open it.
 All tested safes will carry test certification plates on the inside of the door.
 This gives the model name, the grade achieved, and the name of the test house.